What's happened

 - Pilot Experience: Dr. Michael Groff was an experienced pilot, yet the crash raises questions about the safety protocols in place for private flights.

-- Investigation Focus: The National Transportation Safety Board's investigation will likely scrutinize the circumstances leading to the crash, including weather conditions and pilot communications.
+- Investigation Focus: The National Transportation Safety Board's investigation will likely scrutinize the aircraft's maintenance history and the circumstances leading to the crash, including weather conditions and pilot decisions.

-This incident may prompt discussions on aviation safety regulations, particularly for private flights, and could lead to increased scrutiny of pilot training and aircraft maintenance standards.
+This incident may prompt discussions about aviation safety regulations, particularly for private flights, and could lead to calls for stricter oversight to prevent similar tragedies in the future.

 What the papers say